uk-gov-mirror/hmcts.sscs-pdf-email-common/README.md

 ```
 This will create a jar file in the projects build libs directory.

-To depend on this in other projects run
+To depend on this in other projects run:

 ```bash
 ./gradlew install